Islamic fundamentalism: Islamic fundamentalist states

-The 1979 Islamic Revolution in Iran is seen by some scholars as a success of Islamic fundamentalism.
-Some scholars argue that Saudi Arabia is also largely governed by fundamentalist principles (see Wahhabi movement) but Johannes J.G.
+The 1979 Islamic Revolution in Iran is seen as a success of Islamic fundamentalism.
+Saudi Arabia is also largely governed by fundamentalist principles (see Wahhabi movement) but Johannes J.G.
 Jansen disagrees, arguing that it is more akin to a traditional Muslim state, where a power separation exists between "princes" (umarā) and "scholars" (ulama).
 In contrast, Jansen argues that Khomeini came to power by advocating the formation of a system of Islamic government where the highest level of authority is in the hands of the ulamā (see Wilayat al Faqih).